-I am currently a PhD candidate working with Dr. Carlos Martinis at Boston Univeristy.
-My research focuses on observations of the Earth's upper atmosphere using multiple instruments.
+I currently am a post-doctoral research associate at the US Naval Research Laboratory where I do space physics research related to the upper atmosphere of the Earth (ionosphere and thermosphere).
+I am studying variability in the upper atmosphere with a focused on the equatorial ionization anomaly, equatorial spread F, and traveling ionospheric disturbances.
+I earned my PhD at Boston University in May 2018 working with Dr. Carlos Martinis at Boston Univeristy.
+My research focused on observations of the Earth's upper atmosphere using multiple instruments.
 I work primarily from the equatorial to midlatitude region (up to a geographic latitude of about 43°, which is where Massachusetts is located) in the longitude region that covers North and South America.
 I have worked with data incoherent scatter radars, coherent scatter radars, satellites, all-sky imagers, and Fabry-Perot Interferometers.
 I have combined concurrent measurements from these instruments to get a more comprehensive view of the upper atmosphere.

 I have also done a lot of work on equatorial spread F (ESF) in the equatorial to midlatitude region.
 ESF is the name commonly given to plasma irregularities that typically occur after sunset in the equatorial and low-latitude F region.
 They are attributed to plasma bubbles, depletions in the background plasma that begin to form due to the generalized Rayleigh-Taylor instability.
 These bubbles can disrupt radio and GPS communications.
 I am using all-sky imagers (ASI) along with mutltiple other instruments to better understand the variability, morphology, modulations, and 3D structure of ESF.
 I use multiple Boston University ASIs in Peru, Colombia, and Argentina to study these structures along with other instruments at the Jicamarca Radio Observatory in Peru.